datahub-project/datahub/metadata-ingestion/source_docs/superset.md

 # Superset

+## Setup

 To install this plugin, run `pip install 'acryl-datahub[superset]'`.

+See documentation for superset's `/security/login` at https://superset.apache.org/docs/rest-api for more details on superset's login api.

+## Capabilities

 This plugin extracts the following:

 - List of charts and dashboards

+## Quickstart recipe

+Use the below recipe to get started with ingestion.
+See [below](#config-details) for full configuration options.

 ```yml
 source: